Taking a trip to the beach? Nothing’s worse than forgetting an item. Discover the beach essentials for baby to take on your next summer trip.

 Like many beaches, bathrooms aren’t always kept spotless, much less stocked with soap or towels.
 Hand sanitizer keeps your hands clean after bathroom use, before eating, or after a diaper change.

-Another essential to bring are baby wipes, and not just for diaper changes!
+Add baby wipes to your beach necessities too, and not just for diaper changes!
 These make for quick clean hands and faces.
 And finally, I like to bring a roll of paper towels as all-purpose wipes, from post-meal messes to dusting sandy hands.

 6. Towels and a change of clothes